maybebot/ruins/README.md

 # ruins

 > [!IMPORTANT]
-> This is in early alpha.
-Do not use if you don't know what you're doing
+> This is in beta.
+Not everything is ironed out and some modules might misbehave

 A CLI tool to track tech debt and aid in migration.